mozilla/school-of-webmaking/_posts/2002-01-03-resources.md

 ## Facilitating Participatory Experiences

 >Agendas for participant-driven events function more like scaffolding than script; they provide structure onto which participants can attach their ideas, interests and goals before and during the event.
 But letting participants drive the agenda requires a fundamental set of expectations and guidelines to encourage co-equal behaviour; at the heart of such guidelines are three tenets of peer interaction: respect, listening, and inclusion.
 Facilitation in participatory gatherings is the art of doing less.
 Success is indicated by drawing out collective energy when participants meet as a large group, and then providing guidance to establish small, focused groups of collaboration and interaction where participants drive.

 --Aspiration Tech ["Creating Participatory Events"](https://aspirationtech.org/files/AspirationCreatingParticipatoryEvents.pdf)

 >We did an activity I'm calling Existential Questions.
 You ask three existential questions and have each person write a one word answer to each of the three questions on post its.
 You then put the post its on the wall and talk about whether or not you can reach enlightenment on the answers via the Internet.

 --Laura Hilliger [Kitchen Table Beta with Adults] (http://www.zythepsary.com/techie/kitchen-table-beta-with-adults/)

-* Initial of Kitchen Table Lessons: http://www.zythepsary.com/techie/initial-distill-of-kitchen-table-lessons/

 >1.
 Prompt Campers to co-create.
 As a Camper, you’re assigned 2-3 other folks at random the week before.
 Brainstorm 3 of your passions, share 1 of them, and come up with a session idea that taps on all your collective ideas.
 For instance, if you’re all good at multitasking, come up with a session on time, being present or slowing down.